Quantum circuits

 The controlled-NOT gate's action on standard basis states is as follows:

-Given that we order the qubits as the matrix representation of the controlled-NOT gate is this:
+Given that we order the qubits as with being on the bottom and being on the top of our circuit, the matrix representation of the controlled-NOT gate is this:

-The unitary operation of the entire circuit, which we'll call is the composition of the operations:
+The unitary operation implemented by the entire circuit, which we'll give the name is the composition of the operations:

 In particular, recalling our notation for the Bell states,

-So, this circuit gives us a way to create the state if we run it on two qubits initialized to More generally, it gives us a way to convert the standard basis to the Bell basis.
-(The phase factor on the last state, could be eliminated if we wanted, but this would require a change to the circuit.
-For instance, we could add a controlled- gate at the beginning or a swap gate at the end to eliminate the minus sign without affecting the circuit's action on the other three standard basis states.)
+This circuit therefore gives us a way to create the state if we run it on two qubits initialized to More generally, it provides us with a way to convert the standard basis to the Bell basis.
+(Note that, while it is not important for this example, the phase factor on the last state, could be eliminated if we wanted by making a small addition to the circuit.
+For instance, we could add a controlled- gate at the beginning, which is similar to a controlled-NOT gate except that a operation is applied to the target qubit rather than a NOT operation when the control is set to Alternatively, we could add a swap gate at the end.
+Either choice eliminates the minus sign without affecting the circuit's action on the other three standard basis states.)

 Output: